myonaung/sm-SNIPER/README.md

 ### 1. Baseline error-rate
 To quantify baseline error rates for sm-SNIPER in the context of [STAR-seq](https://www.protocols.io/private/ACE2C16BC17D11EC94CE0A58A9FEAC02), we mapped raw amplicon sequencing data from probe-capture based 3D7 mocked infection (*with high human dna background*) to the publicly available *P. falciparum 3D7* reference genome (version 3).
-The performance of different variant calling methods are evaluated.
+The performance of sm-SNIPER with  popular variant calling methods are evaluated.

 <!--- (FDR = expected (# false predictions/ # total predictions)) --->
 <!--- Precision = TruePositives / (TruePositives + FalsePositives) --->